-THE WHITTEMORE DELEGATION .- The New York Tribune has a faint conception as to the real merits of the Whittemore delegation to Washington, which is evidenced by the following extract from its editorial columns:

-"There is flow at Washington a delegation of men from South Carolina, charged with the duty of denying the charges made by the Tax-Payers' Convention.
-That Convention sent ts representatives to Washington with a series of distinct and credible allegations against the management of the State finances.
-The aid of Congress is sought in an attempt to reform the government and save the State from utter bankruptcy.
-The anti-tax-payers' delegation (if we may so call them) say that the others are rebels; that they spell negro with two g's and that things are not so bad as represented.
+THE WHITTEMORE DELEGATION.-The New York Tribune has a faint conception as to the real merits of the Whittemore delegation to Washington, which is evidenced by the following extract from its editorial columns: "There is flow at Washington a delegation of nen from South Carolina, charged with the duty of denying the charges made by the Tax-Payers' Convention.
+That Convention sent its representatives to Washington with a series of distinct and credible allegations against the management of the State finances.
+The aid of government and save the State from utter (if we may so call them) say that the others are rebels; that they spell negro with two g's and that things are not so bad as represented.
 The men who thus seek to belittle the mission of the tax-payers' delegation are led by B. F. Whittemore, a carpet-bagger, who was expelled from Congress for selling a cadetship.
-If anything more were needed to fix the character of these men, it may be added, that the rank and file of them belong, or have belonged, to the State Government of South Carolina-a Government which has been made up of the worst thieves and plunderers that ever infested any community.
-Congress may not be able to do much for South Carolina, but the appearance there of such a band of marauders as those who protest against reform, is a piece of
+If anyfile of them belong, or have belonged, to the State Government of South Carolina-a Government which has been made up of the worst thieves and plunderers that ever infested any community.
+Congress may not be able to do much for South Carolina, but the appearance there of such a band of marauders as those who protest against reform, is a piece of brazen impudence and unparalleled effrontery."

-The Chicago Tribune concedes that the Radical-Republican party has recently experi-enced its second stroke of paralysis to be folsary details pertaining to the organization and working of the immigration enterprise.
-Let us all learn to understand and realize our great paramount necessity in regard to this matter, and with united hands and worfd. disgusted people, who have tired of its corruptions.
-It is left to its fate by every man who of the Commissioner and Associate Committee feels the rigor of taxation and the extertion of appointed here last Saleday to represent and the plunderers, and its end will be accomplished in the Fall by the great body of the agricul-
+The Chicago Tribune concedes that the Radical-Republican party has recently experienced its second stroke of paralysis to be followed by an apoplectic collapse in November of this year.
+"It is," says the Tribune, "stripped of the allies by whom it has been kept in power.
+It is abandoned-as in Connecticut-by the disgusted people, who have tired of its corrup-tions.
+It is left to its fate by every man who feels the rigor of taxation and the extortion of the plunderers, and its end will be accomplished in the Fall by the great body of the agriculturists."